WUSTL-Biol4220/home/labs/lab_07.md

 Under the "Filter Results" box in the upper right, enter 50 to 60 in the "Percent Identity" option.
 Click Filter

-Review the top 5 BLAST hits in the filtered results.
+Review the top 5 BLAST hits in the filtered results (use default sorting).
 Create a text file called `part_1_problem_2_answers.txt` that contains answers to these questions:
 1. What range of Total Score values do you see?
 2. What range of E values do you see?
 3. What species were matched?
 Provide some context for how distantly related those species are relative to the species from which the query sequence probably originated.